Building a Social Media Post Creator with the Agent Kit

 2.3 Add an Interviewee (Human)

-The last node needed for the interview phase of the board is the Human.
+The last component needed for the interview phase of the board is the Human.

 Here is the result so far in a working board: